Generic selectors

 Greek Translational Errors

 The more advanced skeptic will sometimes refer to five particular verses in John 14, 15, and 16 when attempting to prove the concept of the Trinity.
-All of them share one common problem: theological bias resulting in Greek translational errors that cause several verses to be misinterpreted.
+All of them share one common problem: theological bias (eisegesis) resulting in Greek translational errors that cause several verses to be misinterpreted.

 John 14:17